onzfonz/comp227/src/content/6/en/part6b.md

 <div class="content">

-Let's continue our work with the simplified [redux version](/part6/flux_architecture_and_redux#redux-notes) of our notes application.
+Let's continue our work with the simplified [redux version](/part6/flux_architecture_and_redux#redux-tasks) of our tasks application.

-To ease our development, let's change our reducer so that the store gets initialized with a state that contains a couple of notes:
+To ease our development, let's change our reducer so that the store gets initialized with a state that contains a couple of tasks:

 ```js
 const initialState = [